+I/We[Full name in block letters] NRIC/Company No.

+[Full name in block letters]

+of

+[Full address]

+being a member of Watta Holding Berhad, hereby appoir nt

+[Full name in block letters and NRIC No.]

+of

+[Full address]

+and/or failing him/her

+[Full name in block letters and NRIC No.]

+of

+[Full address]

-NRIC/Company No [Full name in block letters] [Full address] [i dii dadi 035] ing a member of Watta Holding Berhad, hereby appoint [Full name in block letters and NRIC No.] [Full address] • • • ıd/or failing him/her į am namo m stock latico and timo kiej [Full address] [i uii audiess] him/her, the Chairman of the meeting as my/our proxy to vote for me/us on my/our behalf at the Twenty Sixth Annual G eld at Alhambra Ballroom, Level M1, Hotel Melia Kuala Lumpur, 16, Jalan Imbi, 55100 Kuala Lumpur on Wednesday, 30 Ju ment thereof. ine 2021 at 9.
-00 a.m. or at ly/our Proxy(ies) is/are to vote as indicated below:- No. Resolutions For Against Ordin ary Business ١.
-To re-elect the Director, Hj.
-Ahmad Bin Darus 2.
-To re-elect the Director, Lee Tak Wing 3.
-To re-elect the Director, Datuk Hong Choon Hau 4.
-To approve the payment of Directors' fees and benefits in respect of the period from 1 July 2021 until the conclusion of the next annual general meeting 5.
-To re-appoint Messrs UHY as the Company's Auditors Spec al Business To approve the retention of Hj.
-Ahmad Bin Darus as Independent Director 3.
+or failing him/her, "the Chairman of the meeting as \my/our proxy to vote for \me/us on \my/our behalf at the Twenty Seventh Annual General Meeting of the Company to be conducted on a virtual basis through live streaming from the broadcast venue at Tricor Business Centre, Manuka 2 & 3 Meeting Room, Unit 29-01, Level 29, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia on Friday, 24 June 2022 at 9.00 a.m. or at any adjournment thereof.

+\My/our proxy(ies) \is/are to vote as indicated below:-

+No. Resolutions For Against Ordin ary Business 1.
+To re-elect the Director, Dato' Lee Foo San 2.
+To re-elect the Director, Datin Teoh Lian Tin 3.
+To re-elect the Director, Gan Leng Swee 4.
+To approve the payment of Directors' fees and benefits in respect of the period from 25 June 2022 until the conclusion of the next annual general meeting 5.
+To re-appoint Messrs UHY as the Company's Auditors Spec ial Business 6.
 To approve the retention of Hj.
-Ahmad Bin Darus as Independent Director To approve the retention of Gan Leng Swee as Independent Director 6.
-7. 6.
-7. 8.
-To approve the retention of Gan Leng Swee as Independent Director 6.
-7. 8.
-To approve the retention of Gan Leng Swee as Independent Director To approve the retention of Lee Tak Wing as Independent Director 6.
-7. 8.
-9. 10.
-To approve the retention of Gan Leng Swee as Independent Director To approve the retention of Lee Tak Wing as Independent Director Authority for Directors to issue shares Proposed Shareholders' Mandate indicate with an "X" or "\J" in the space provided above on how you wish your vote to be cast.
-If no specific instrail vote or abstain from voting at his/her discretion.) uction is give n on voting, 6.
-7. 8.
-9. 10. lease oxy w To approve the retention of Gan Leng Swee as Independent Director To approve the retention of Lee Tak Wing as Independent Director Authority for Directors to issue shares Proposed Shareholders' Mandate Indicate with an "X" or "\J" in the space provided above on how you wish your vote to be cast.
-If no specific instrail vote or abstain from voting at his/her discretion.)
-If not applicable. uction is give n on voting, 6.
-7. 8.
-9. 10.
-Please roxy w To approve the retention of Gan Leng Swee as Independent Director To approve the retention of Lee Tak Wing as Independent Director Authority for Directors to issue shares Proposed Shareholders' Mandate indicate with an "X" or "" in the space provided above on how you wish your vote to be cast.
-If no specific instrail vote or abstain from voting at his/her discretion.) if not applicable. the words "Chairman of the meeting" if you wish to only appoint other person(s) to be your proxy(ies). Š 6.
-7. 8.
-9. 10.
-Please roxy w To approve the retention of Gan Leng Swee as Independent Director To approve the retention of Lee Tak Wing as Independent Director Authority for Directors to issue shares Proposed Shareholders' Mandate Indicate with an "X" or "\J" in the space provided above on how you wish your vote to be cast.
-If no specific instrail vote or abstain from voting at his/her discretion.)
-If not applicable. Š
+Ahmad Bin Darus as Independent Director 7.
+To approve the retention of Gan Leng Swee as Independent Director 8.
+To approve the retention of Lee Tak Wing as Independent Director 9.
+Authority for Directors to issue shares 10.
+Proposed Shareholders' Mandate

+(Please indicate with an "X" or "J" in the space provided above on how you wish your votes to be cast.
+If no specific instruction is given on voting, the proxy will vote or abstain from voting at his/her discretion.)

+\Delete if not applicable.

+#Delete the words "Chairman of the meeting" if you wish to only appoint other person(s) to be your proxy(ies).

+The proportion of \my/our shareholdings to be represented by \my/our proxies are as follows (to be completed ONLY when two proxies are appointed):- xy 1 % Proxy 2 9

+Dated this day of

+Signature/Common Seal of Member